Veal Scallopini

 Should I pound my veal before cooking?

-If your veal fillets have a uniform thickness of ⅛-¼ inches, you don’t need to pound it.
-But if it is uneven, I suggest you gently beat it to even out the thickness.
+If your veal fillets have a uniform thickness of ⅛-¼ inches, you don’t need to pound them.
+But if they are uneven, I suggest gently beating them to even out the thickness.

 What is a good substitute for veal?

-You can use chicken breast fillets or lean steak instead of veal for this particular recipe.
+For this particular recipe, you can use chicken breast fillets or lean steak instead of veal.

 veal scallopini recipe.